deejayy/totp-app/README.md

 Ready-to-use: https://totp.cv.co.hu

 Needs javascript and access to localStorage.
-Does not send any data to any server, everything is stored locally - which means, if you clear your browsing data or using in incognito, it will lose whatever tokens are added.
+Does not send any data to any server, everything is stored locally - which means, if you clear your browsing data or use in incognito, it will lose whatever tokens were added, so be aware.

 ## Build yourself